The History image

 THE MISSION

-To reduce the risk of abuse, neglect, and exploitation of individuals with disabilities.
+To reduce the risk of abuse, neglect, and exploitation of individuals with cognitive, developmental, and intellectual disabilities.

 In the United States, there are approximately 74,234,075children under 18.
 Of those, 4.3% or 3,192,062 have a disability.
 According to The US Children’s Bureau estimates, 678,000, or 21.2% of children, were determined to be victims of abuse or neglect in 2018.